Will the Bucks cover the spread vs. the Knicks? Promo Codes, Betting Trends, Records ATS

 Additional Bucks Insights & Trends

-- The Bucks are 5-5 against the spread and 8-2 overall over their last 10 games.
+- The Bucks have a 6-4 record against the spread while going 9-1 overall in their past 10 contests.

-- In their past 10 contests, the Bucks have hit the over eight times.
+- In their past 10 games, the Bucks have hit the over seven times.

+- In home games, Milwaukee has a worse record against the spread (7-11-0) compared to its ATS record on the road (6-5-0).

 Bet on this or any NBA matchup at BetMGM